Meet the Head of Department

 Furthermore, we will continue to have joint projects with the two other departments, preserving the multi-disciplinarity of the IT University.

-How will you achieve these goals?
+How will you reach your goals?

 Biography